Jannos-443/PRTG-WinEvent/README.md

 ## FAQ

 ### The RPC server is unavailable
-If you got "The RPC server is unavailable" error, try to enable the Windows Firewall Rule "Remote Event Log Management (RPC)"
+If you got "The RPC server is unavailable" error, try to enable the Windows Firewall Rule "Remote Event Log Management (RPC)" on the remote Server

 ### How to get Provider Names
 List all Providers of a Server: